Amir1330/random_question_generator-flutter/README.md

 flutter run
 ```

-### Setting Up Your API Token

-1. Launch the app
-2. Tap the settings icon in the app bar
-3. Enter your Hugging Face API token
-4. Save the token

-Your token will be stored securely using Flutter Secure Storage.

 ## How to Play

-1. Start the app and set up your API token
+1. Start the app
 2. Tap the + button to get a new question
 3. Type your answer in the input field
 4. Submit your answer
 5. If correct, you get a point; if incorrect, the AI gets a point
 6. Keep playing to improve your score!

+## Question Categories

+The app includes questions from various categories:
+- General Knowledge
+- Science
+- History
+- Geography
+- Technology
+- Sports
+- Arts and Culture
+- Food and Drink

 ## Architecture

 - **Provider** for state management
-- **Flutter Secure Storage** for secure token storage
+- **SharedPreferences** for local storage
-- **HTTP** for API communication
 - **Material 3** for modern UI components

 ## Contributing